Tech-at-DU/single-page-starter/README.md

 The difference between the web site and and essay is the website will have pictures and be lighter on text content.

-In [inde-0.html](index-0.html) I've used the boilderplate HTML code along with a series of sectional tags to outline the content.
+In [inde-0.html](index-0.html) I've used the boilerplate HTML code along with a series of sectional tags to outline the content.

 ```HTML
 <main>